wenruiq/haste/README.md

 Haste is a website that allows user to search for products across multiple e-commerce platforms and find the best deals

-The app interacts with official APIs offered by these e-commerce sites, collates the results and uses an algorithm to find similar items at lower prices
+Collating data from the official APIs offered by these e-commerce platforms, an algorithm is used to find similar products at lower prices

+This is a joint project co-developed by [Lifu](https://github.com/lifuhuang97) and [Wenrui](https://github.com/wenruiq)

 ### Built With
 * [ReactJS](https://reactjs.org/)